gagnonclaire/valiance/valiance_vault/Lore/Notepad.md

 rename cosmos to the heavens, cosmic beings to celestial beings

-They stood together on the balcony, where they didn't have to compete with the distant chatter of mingling socialites.
+They stood together on the balcony, where they didn't have to compete with the chatter of mingling socialites.
 One of them exhaled slowly, allowing their visible breath to disperse into the cold autumn air before speaking.

 "This is a dream, isn't it?"

-"Of course."
+"Of course it is."

 Do you ever wonder if there is a god,